smadlangbayan368-hub/TeamDronePayload4/README.md

     -  See "handCalculationExample.pdf" in Documentation
   -  Writing report\
     -  Wrote section on circular arm, goals and objectives, analysis, and conclusion\
     -  Provided pictures/documentation of Circular Arm
+    -  Formatting

 Ezekiel Savage